 Ensuring payment is just as important as submitting a clean claim on time.
 Payments are delayed for many reasons resulting in the need to collect more aggressively.
 This is key since the collection process itself now demands more follow up labor expended than it did in the past.
 One would think because of technology advances this would not be the case but it is consistently.

-Follow these four steps listed below, to increase the chance of receiving claim payments on time.
+Follow these steps listed below, to increase the chance of receiving claim payments on time.

-Check for claims that did not transmit and resolve.
+Check for claims that did not transmit and resolve promptly.

 Efficiency, persistence, and timeliness will send messages to payors and patients that your practice is vigilant in collecting payments.